 Looking for the coolest city in Scotland?
 With galleries galore, top museums, vibrant restaurants, bars and great shopping, Glasgow is a city with a creative vibe.
-Here are 10 things to do in Glasgow.
+Whether you’re travelling solo, as a couple or with the family, here are 20 things to do in Glasgow.

 1- Visit Kelvingrove